 Have you heard of people being labelled as emotionally unavailable?
-Are you trying to better understand what it means?
 Maybe you’re wondering if someone close to you is emotionally unavailable.
 But what does emotionally unavailable mean really?

 Have you noticed that your spouse, family member or friend has seemed distant for a while or maybe a long time.
 Maybe they cancel plans and don’t seem reliable.
 Or they don’t open up about how they feel.